Vitals Vault

 No. Every biomarker on this page is already bundled with your Vitals Vault membership.

 Your membership covers specimen collection, lab processing, and clinician follow-up for Lymphocytes.
-Since you're exploring biomarkers, you've unlocked our insider pricing at vitalsvault.com/vault - rates we keep off the main navigation.
+Since you're exploring biomarkers, you've unlocked our insider pricing at vitalsvault.com/checkout - rates we keep off the main navigation.
 No surprise add-on fees.

 Sources